VikParuchuri/percept/percept/docs/overview/goals.rst

 #.
 Reusability
 #.
 Deployment

 Percept is open source under an AGPL license.
+The AGPL is used because percept is still under active development.
+Alternate licensing is possible; contact vik@equirio.com.